 Some keep their opinions to themselves but Peterson has chosen ‘to go public’.
 Wheels wobble just before they fall over, and if they are to remain upright they need an extra kick of energy to keep moving forward.
 Christians are to help each other and are often the Lord’s means to restore them to the paths of righteousness Ps 23:3, to keep them moving forwards.
 Call it peer-group pressure if you will, but as peer-group pressure is so real and powerful it should be understood by Christians and used for good and not for ill.
 Peterson acknowledges the role of Presbyterian mutual submission in his decision-making, so it is for the church of God to collectively address each issue from a biblical perspective.

 When the Baptist Union began to wobble over biblical inerrancy in the 19th century, Charles Haddon Spurgeon withdrew from it so that the influence of a lifetime would not be cast on the wrong side of the debate.
 It seems that Peterson’s influence of a lifetime will be cast on the wrong side.
 He does not believe in separating from brethren in error, exalting his ordination vows to submit to his brethren over his ordination vows to be faithful to the teaching of Scripture.
 There comes a point when one must ask if one’s ordination vows are asking too much of a person.
 Martin Luther wrestled with such an issue over monastic vows of celibacy, and the Bible won his conscience.
-He forged a pathway from the opinion of the pope of Rome to the collective opinion of the pope of Rome together with his college of cardinals, moving from the pope ill-informed to the pope better informed, and when this proved ineffective he appealed to a general council.
-He was summoned to appear before the diet of Worms, called by the holy Roman emperor, and when the debate took place, he concluded with his Reformation battle cry that biblical teaching had won his conscience in the absence of any argument to the contrary.
+He forged a pathway from the opinion of the Roman Catholic pope in Rome to the collective opinion of the pope in Rome together with his college of cardinals, moving from the pope ill-informed to the pope better informed, and when this proved ineffective he appealed to a general council.
+He was summoned to appear before the diet of Worms, called by the ‘holy’ Roman emperor, and when the debate took place, he concluded with his Reformation battle cry that biblical teaching had won his conscience in the absence of any argument to the contrary.
 Similarly Athanasius stood ‘against the world’ in defending the divinity of Christ from Arianism.
 We need more international Reformers.

 Comment on Peterson’s changing views continues, but in practice it is little different from the well-worn pathway of denominational decline in which churches fail to heed the apostle Paul’s advice: ‘The things that thou hast heard of me among many witnesses, the same commit thou to faithful men, who shall be able to teach others also’ 2Tim 2:2.